-Williams & Connolly has represented national accounting firms, including three of the “Big Four,” in scores of malpractice, securities and regulatory matters.
+Williams & Connolly LLP has represented national accounting firms, including three of the “Big Four,” in scores of malpractice, securities and regulatory matters.

 The firm’s practice includes: